Why Do Bitcoin ATMs Require ID?

 All you need to buy or sell Bitcoin, Litecoin, or Ethereum from a Pelicoin ATM is cash, your cell phone, and the QR code or address for your cryptocurrency wallet.
 For smaller transactions, users won’t be asked to send over a license or a selfie to verify identity.
 A verification code sent to your cell phone that you enter into the machine may be enough.
 However, be aware that customers transacting in higher volumes will be required to provide ID and other information depending on the size and/or frequency of their transactions.

 When asking “Why do Bitcoin ATMs require ID,” the current answer is a number of common-sense federal regulations designed to keep you and your money safe.
-But it is important to remember that at this point in the evolution of the cryptocurrency landscape, how these regulations are enforced on Bitcoin ATM companies may not be totally consistent or clear.
-There can also be additional state-level regulation of crypto ATMs.
-For those who prefer a cryptocurrency ATM that doesn’t require invasive personal information or a lengthy sign up process (but is still incredibly secure) that answer is Pelicoin.
+But it is important to remember that at this time, the way these regulations are enforced on Bitcoin ATM companies may not be completely consistent or clear.
+There may also be additional state-level regulation of crypto ATMs.
+For those seeking a cryptocurrency ATM that doesn’t require invasive personal information, avoids lengthy sign-up processes, and still provides incredible security, the answer is Pelicoin.

 As the largest and safest network of cryptocurrency ATMs in the entire Gulf South, Pelicoin is the ATM system to use for all your Bitcoin needs.
-Pelicoin makes using Bitcoin ATMs as easy as can be, even if it’s your first time buying Bitcoin or creating a digital wallet.
-The ATM will take you through a step-by-step process to easily purchase the Bitcoin you need, including verification requirements.
+Pelicoin makes using Bitcoin ATMs simple and secure, even if it’s your first time buying Bitcoin or creating a digital wallet.
+The ATM will walk you through your first Bitcoin purchase step-by-step, all while completing the verification requirements necessary to keeping you and your investments safe.
 Our machine locations fit your lifestyle, so you can buy cryptocurrency while you shop or when you go to fill up your gas tank.
-We make it easy to make cryptocurrency buying a normal part of your life or an exciting part of your vacation to one of the many towns and cities where we provide Bitcoin ATMs.
-So grab your phone, your cash, and your crypto wallet information (if you have one) and get started today!
+With the help of Pelicoin’s Bitcoin ATMs, buying cryptocurrency has never been easier.
+So grab your phone, your cash, and your crypto wallet (if you have one) and get started today!

-To learn more about our secure network of ATMs, and other facts about our ATMs or cryptocurrency, check out our FAQs or give us a call at 855-PELICOIN.
+To learn more about cryptocurrency and our secure network of ATMs, check out our FAQs or give us a call at 855-PELICOIN.